International Finance

 Factor Sharpe Ratio Comparison

-Replace bilateral \(\beta_s\) with systematic factor exposures:
+Replace many bilateral exchange-rate betas with systematic currency factors:

 Three Questions Revisited with Factors